Spatial Coupling as a Proof Technique: Retrieving the original LDPC ensembles

 We will now investigate further the connection between the ensembles $\left\{T \times \conn\right\}$ and $\left\{T \times \disc\right\}$.
 In fact, they are both variants of the uncoupled ensembles introduced in the beginning of Section \ref{sec-prelim}.
 The first one is very similar to $\ldpc(NL,\Lambda,K)$, and the second one is similar to $L$ copies of $\ldpc(N,\Lambda,K)$.
 The only differences that occur are related to the case where there is a large deviation in the number of sockets generated in the first stage, or when the multisets of types generated by $\left\{T \times \conn\right\}$ and $\left\{T \times \disc\right\}$ are not admissible.
 Also since the first stage of the ensemble generation, where we obtain the configuration pattern, is the same in all cases, we condition on the event that the configuration pattern is known and that it satisfies the condition stated at the beginning of Section \ref{sec-conf-model}, namely that the number of sockets at each position is $N\dbar / K \pm O(N^\eta)$.

-We can easily see that the ensemble $\left\{T \times \disc\right\}$, conditioned on the fact that its realization is admissible, can be extended to $L$ copies of the simple ensemble on $N$ variable nodes by adding $O(N^{1 - \gamma})$ extra check constraints.
-Thus the scaled log partition function is the same up to a sublinear term.
+We can easily see that the ensemble $\left\{T \times \disc\right\}$, conditioned on the fact that its realization is admissible, can be extended to $L$ copies of the simple (i.e. uncoupled) ensemble on $N$ variable nodes by adding $O(N^{1 - \gamma})$ extra check constraints.
+Thus the scaled log partition function is the same up to a sub-linear term.

 Can we say the same about the ensemble $\left\{T \times \conn\right\}$ and the simple ensemble on $NL$ variable nodes?
 Yes, but it requires a lengthier argument.
 Let us look closer at the latter.
 This ensemble is not generated using types (since positions play no role here), but we can still count the occurrences of various types that appear in it.
 There are exactly $L^K$ different types, and the next proposition estimates the probability that a particular random check constraint in the simple ensemble $\ldpc(NL,\Lambda,K)$ has a certain type.
 To see the crux of the problem, in the $\left\{T \times \conn\right\}$ ensemble, the types are generated uniformly.
 Whereas in the simple ensemble, a position with considerably more occupied sockets than other positions has a lesser chance to be picked.